borgbackup/borgbackup.github.io/releases/borg-2.0.rst

 - make user/group/uid/gid optional in archived files
 - make sure archive name/comment and other data that get into JSON are valid UTF-8 (no surrogate escapes)
-- new remote and progress logging (tunneled through the RPC result channel)
 - internal data format/processing changes

   - Using msgpack spec 2.0 now, cleanly differentiating between text and